-In accordance with the Payment Integrity Information Act of 2019 (PIIA), and Office of Management and Budget (OMB) Circular No. A-136, Financial Reporting Requirements; for information on DoD payment integrity, refer to the Other Information section of the consolidated DoD AFR at:

-https://comptroller.defense.gov/ODCFO/afr2021.aspx and PaymentAccuracy.gov for detailed information related to program scorecards, corrective actions and payment recovery efforts.
+The reduction of improper payments and compliance with the Payment Integrity Information Act of 2019 (PIIA) continue to be top financial management priorities for the Department of Defense.
+The Department supports PIIA compliance through the activities of its Payment Integrity program, which comprises 12 separate programs; one program is specific to Military Retirement.
+In accordance with the Payment Integrity Information Act of 2019 (PIIA), and Office of Management and Budget Circular No. A-136, Financial Reporting Requirements; for information on DoD payment integrity, refer to the Other Information section of the consolidated DoD AFR at: https://comptroller.defense.gov/ODCFO/afr2022.
+See PaymentAccuracy.gov for additional information related to program scorecards, corrective actions, and payment recovery efforts.